 HMRC are quick to deal with companies that make mistakes or late submissions, with penalties and fines adding to the financial burden of companies already struggling with cash-flow.
 In this case, if you explain the error was made by a company agent and take full responsibly, HMRC will usually be willing to enter into negotiations to give you more Time to Pay.

-Will you have any recourse against your accountant?
+Will you have any Legal Recourse Against your Accountant for their Mistakes?

 So what happens if your accountant makes a mistake that ends up costing you money?
 If the error they have made is particularly serious and impacts on your company’s ability to pay its suppliers, you may be able to take the accountant to court for professional negligence.
 Before then, there are formal complaints procedures available via the Association of Certified Chartered Accountants (ACCA) and the Institute of Chartered Accountants in England and Wales (ICAEW).

 Accountants and financial advisers cannot legitimately operate unless they have a sufficient level of professional indemnity cover.
 This is designed to protect an accountant’s clients against a financial loss that results from a mistake made in the course of their work.